googleapis/google-cloud-ruby/google-cloud-pubsub/LOGGING.md

 end
 ```

-Next, use the block yielded by a `Client.configure` method to add an instance of your class
+Next, use the block yielded by a `Client.configure` method to add an instance of your class to the `interceptors`
-to the `interceptors` configuration of one or more of the generated clients.
+configuration of one or more of the generated clients listed above.

+Note that the `Google::Cloud::PubSub::V1` configurations must be performed **before** the `Google::Cloud::PubSub` client
+is instantiated.

 ```ruby
 require "google/cloud/pubsub"